Warning: Mild spoilers for The Farewell are ahead.

 The plot is, drawn from Wang’s personal experiences, follows Awkwafina's Billi as she struggles to understand with the differences between American and Chinese cultures.
 And while Awkwafina is certainly the biggest star in this film, audiences will surely leave the theater discussing Wang’s emotional storytelling and, of course, what happens to the real grandmother The Farewell, Nai Nai.

-Wang has spoken about the life of her real grandmother, also named Nai Nai, first sharing her experience of her family not telling Nai Nai she was diagnosed with cancer in an episode of Ira Glass' This American Life podcast in 2016.
+Wang has spoken about the life of her real grandmother, (who she also calls Nai Nai, the Chinese word for grandmother), first sharing her experience of her family not telling Nai Nai she was diagnosed with cancer in an episode of Ira Glass' This American Life podcast in 2016.
 The family originally learned of the diagnosis in 2013 and decided not to tell Nai Nai, then 80 years old, because they thought it would not help the situation.
 In an interview with the New York Times, Wang said the family still didn’t tell Nai Nai about her cancer, even after the This American Life episode was released.

 “Nai Nai had already outlived her three-month prognosis, so my dad was like, ‘See, we did the right thing!’”
 Wang said.
 She also told NYT that her family was not concerned about Nai Nai hearing about her diagnosis due to the popularity of the podcast because it was a “very American show.”